THE ANCIENT WORD

-Aberdar is known by its inhabitants as “The Tragic Continent,” or “The First Continent.”
-It stretches both east and west of its sister continent of Cambria.
-Aberdar is a vast landmass with diverse topography, from sublime tropical beaches to dense magical forests, to piercing mountains of crystal and beyond.
-Pre-histories tell a tale of an ancient Aberdar when humans and elves co-existed in harmony, yet precisely how humans came to inhabit Aberdar was fact lost to time.
-Some say they were born of magic from a fallen elf who was cast out of his house and tried to create beings in his own image for friendship and community but lacked the magical items necessary to succeed.
-So, in error, he created mundane creatures of flesh that were larger in size and far more changeable in their nature.
-Other legends say humans evolved from wild beasts or animals, but who really knows the truth.
+Aberdar, known by its inhabitants as “The Tragic Continent,” or “The First Continent,” is a vast landmass of diverse topography, with sublime tropical beaches, dense magical forests, and piercing mountains of crystal.
+Pre-histories tell a tale of an ancient Aberdar, when humans and elves coexisted in harmony.
+How humans came to inhabit Aberdar is a tale lost to time; some stories say they were born of magic from a fallen elf who was cast out of his house and, seeking companionship, tried to create beings in his own image.
+Other legends say humans grew, evolved, from wild beasts or animals.
+Regardless of their origins, humans still stubbornly remain.

 A Broken Connection...

-And so it was that the elves took upon themselves to mentor the humans.
-They introduced them to art and music.
-They tutored them in mathematics and astronomy, botany and animal husbandry, and the ways of nature.
-They aided them in establishing settlements and cultivating the land.
-The humans absorbed the lessons well, and it was not long before they had successfully spread across the entire continent.
-In exchange, the humans showcased unique feats with what they had learned, with mathematics, they established architecture, with astronomy they took to the seas, and with art and music, they wrote drama and tragedy.
-Although the elves would often not admit it, being a mentor gave as much back to the elves as they gave.
+And so, the elves took the humans under their wing.
+They introduced the young race to art and music, mathematics and astronomy, botany and animal husbandry.
+They lent their aid as the humans spread across the land, establishing settlements and cultivating the land.
+In exchange, the humans showcased unique feats with what they had learned: With mathematics, they established architecture.
+With astronomy, they took to the seas.
+With art and music, they produced drama and tragedy.
+Although the elves would not often admit it, the humans gave back as much as they received.

-And so it was that a select few of the Guild set upon the seas towards Kambreah, which they soon respelled with their human alphabet into Cambria, earnest in their desire to hone their craft and unlock the secrets of the tower -- what the arriving humans called ‘The Tower of Secrets.’
-Within but a few years they had managed to learn much.
-Although full control still eluded them, the humans were able to focus their magical energies with more precision and adeptness than before, and having access to the tower gave the wielders far more power than they imagined possible.
-For many generations more and more humans immigrated to Cambria to take advantage of its fertile lands, abundant resources, and magic.
-Knowing that their actions could lead to disaster, the elves sent one small secret contingent to watch over the fledgling mortals.
-The elves took refuge in a Cambrian forest known for its natural magic and mystery, a forest the humans were calling Everwood.
+And so it was, that a select few of Dinistro set upon the seas towards Kambreah (later Cambria), earnest in their desire to hone their craft and unlock the secrets of the tower.
+They did find the tower (and it became known as the Tower of Secrets), and in only a few years they managed to learn much.
+Although full magical control still eluded them, the humans were able to focus their magical energies with more precision and adeptness than before, and having access to the tower gave the wielders far more power than they imagined possible.
+For many generations, more and more humans immigrated to Cambria to take advantage of its fertile lands, abundant resources, and magic.

 The Birth of Bryn Mawr and The High King…